-CEEO1 To carry out an analysis of the supply and demand for tourism related accommodation including hotels, aparthotels and hostels in the Dublin City area.
+To carry out an analysis of the supply and demand for tourism related accommodation including hotels, aparthotels, hostels, Bed and Breakfast Accommodation and other short-term letting in the Dublin City area.

 Restaurants, Food and Markets

 The services sector (e.g. entertainment, restaurants, cultural and other services etc.) has been a major wealth and employment generator for Dublin and plays a pivotal role in determining the performance of the economy.
 For further policies relating this sector refer to Chapter 7.